vishalarun7/RISC-V-Team17/README.md

 ## Testing

-Despite dedicating several days to debugging our implementation of the cache and pipeline integrated system, we were ultimately unable to get it to pass all of the required tests.
+Despite dedicating several days to debugging our implementation of the cache and pipeline integrated system, we were ultimately only able to get it to pass 4/5 of the required tests.

 ![Diagram](images/cachefinal.png)